New Home Trends We Hope to See in 2017

 1. Fair realtor fees

 Too often realtors are given their set fees automatically without any direct correlation to the quality of service they have provided.
 With housing prices possibly leveling off in late 2017, homeowners who are considering selling need to get top dollar without costly realtor fees.
 A popular option is a flat fee MLS listing service.
-Basically, this is a real estate broker offering to list the property for a flat fee rather than a percentage of the sale price.
+Basically, this is a Real Estate broker offering to list the property for a flat fee rather than a percentage of the sale price.
 There are some additional details to consider before deciding if this option is the right one for you, but typically a successful property sale in this scenario results in a seller saving half of the traditional commission and retaining the right to sell on his or her own.

 Your home is typically one of your biggest investment over your lifetime.
 Make it a great space to retreat to, play in and even sell when the time is right.